Casp-ian/TaggedFiles/README.md

 end
 ```

 You will have to write an equivalent in bash yourself for now.
-Ill add an example here if someone shares one with me.
+I will add an example here if someone shares one with me.